More than 60% back mask mandates: Mount Sinai South Nassau poll

 A clear majority of New York City and Long Island residents support mask mandates and believe government should increase access to COVID-19 tests, a new poll released Thursday by Mount Sinai South Nassau hospital shows.

-More than 60% of respondents believe masks should be mandatory in private businesses, theaters, schools, courthouses and places of worship, according to the Oceanside hospital’s "Truth in Medicine Poll," sponsored by Bethpage Credit Union.
+More than 60% of respondents believe masks should be mandatory in private businesses, theaters, schools, courthouses and places of worship, according to the Oceanside hospital’s "Truth in Medicine Poll."

 The survey will be the subject of a live briefing on Thursday at 10:30 a.m. on the hospital's Facebook page.
 The hospital's president, Dr. Adhi Sharma, and its chair of medicine and chief of infectious diseases, Dr. Aaron Glatt, will discuss the survey's findings and take questions.